GATravaglino/gatravaglino.github.io/contention.md

       icon: fas fa-bullhorn
     - label: Interdisciplinary Journal
       icon: fa-university
-    - label: Published by Berghahn Journal
+    - label: Published by Berghahn Journals
       icon: fas fa-book
 ---

 ## Contention
-Contention is the journal co-hosted by the **Cultural Processes and Groups Lab**, at the University of Kent.
-The journal was first founded in 2012 and it has now reached its eight volume and fifteenth issue.
+Contention is the journal co-hosted at Royal Holloway, University of London.
+The journal was first founded in 2012 and it has now reached its its ninth volume and seventeenth issue.

-**Editors**: Dr. Benjamin Abrams (University College London) & Dr. Giovanni A. Travaglino (University of Kent)
+**Editors**: Dr. Benjamin Abrams (University College London) & Dr. Giovanni A. Travaglino (Royal Holloway, University of London)

 **Contention** is dedicated to research on social protest, collective action and contentious politics.
 As a multidisciplinary journal, Contention’s mission is to bridge scholarly divides and promote knowledge exchange across a diverse audience of scholars in the social sciences and humanities.
 The journal publishes articles by academics and practitioners on topics spanning the full range of social and political contention.